 The Eigen value of this factor is 2.360, which alone can calculate and explain 11.238 percent of the variance.
 In this factor, 4 variables were loaded.
-Among the four variables studied in this factor, the variable of the inappropriate policies of the government agencies and organizations in rural agricultural plans with a factor of 0.805, the variables factor Load Lack of strategic plans for consolidation of agricultural lands from the state and government agencies 0.518 Lack of government support for agricultural production and higher crop yield 0.542 poor and limited service provided by government in agriculture and production 0.524 inappropriate policies of the government agencies and organizations in rural agricultural plans 0.805
+Among the four variables studied in this factor, the variable of the inappropriate policies of the government agencies and organizations in rural agricultural plans with a factor of 0.805, the lack of government support from agricultural production and the raise in crop yields with a factor load of 0.542, and the poor and limited service provided by government in agriculture and production with a factor load of 0.720 were identified as the most important obstacles to the development of agricultural land consolidation in this factor (Table 6).